-Buzzard Roost Trail is a 4.6 mile lightly trafficked out and back trail located near Clarksville, Arkansas that features a cave and is rated as moderate.
+Buzzard Roost Trail is a 4.6 mile lightly trafficked out and back trail located near Dover, Arkansas that features a cave and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Buzzard Roost Scenic Area Trail is a 4 mile out and back trail leading to a weathered Sand Stone outcropping with 40 ft. deep crevises that have slots and cave like setting underneath, a small natural arch and then leads to one of the largest natural arches less than 1/2 mile away.

 This was a fairly easy trail with beautiful caves and awesome overlook.
 Has a nice camp sight at the bottom before heading to the Roost.